Go SDK

 log.Fatal(err)

-}config.NewClientFromEnv() reads the same runtime model as the CLI: explicit overrides first, then environment variables, then the selected context from ~/.rstream/config.yaml.
+config.NewClientFromEnv() reads explicit options first, then environment variables, then the selected context from ~/.rstream/config.yaml.

-If you already know the engine and token explicitly, you can create the data-plane client directly:
+When the engine and token are already known, create the client directly.

 client, err := rstream.NewClient(rstream.ClientOptions{